 If a student is receiving a tuition scholarship, then the Graduate School expects the department to monitor the Incomplete situation.
 If the Incomplete becomes a No Credit and, as a consequence, the student's registration drops below full-time, then the student is in violation of the terms and conditions for acceptance of the tuition scholarship and the tuition for the semester that course was taken is owed to the University.
 Students in that situation cannot be funded further by the University until that situation is rectified by payment.

-Therefore, departments should not offer funding to unfunded students or further funding to funded students who have an Incomplete.
+Therefore, departments should not offer funding to unfunded students who have an Incomplete or further funding to funded students who have an Incomplete.
 In most cases, funding appointments will not be approved by the Graduate School if the student has any Incomplete grades.
 That is, funded students who receive an Incomplete for a spring course must resolve the Incomplete before funding offers for fall semester will be approved by the Graduate School.
 Only exceptional cases with compelling justification will be approved.
 In the rare instances when approval is granted, funding can only be offered for one semester, and no additional funding will be approved until all incomplete grades are converted to grades.
 This policy helps students avoid an extra load on top of a regular load of courses, teaching and research required for their degree.

 All courses taken by graduate students are subject to the above policy.
 Incomplete and missing grades must be resolved before students can receive a graduate degree.
 Because students are using University resources and services, students must be registered in the term for which the Incomplete grade is converted to a grade.

 Some departments and programs may have more restrictive policies regarding Incomplete grades and students should make it a point to learn about their department's rules and expectations.
 Because of the financial issues involved, directors of graduate studies should make sure that faculty and graduate students understand the Incomplete policy.
-The Incomplete grading option should only be used for unusual situations — when circumstances beyond the student's control prevent the student from completing course work.
+The Incomplete grading option should only be used for unusual situations — when circumstances beyond the student's control prevent the student from completing coursework.

-The Incomplete policy has specific implications for students receiving tuition scholarships and other kinds of financial aid and for international students holding visas:
+The Incomplete policy has specific implications for students receiving tuition scholarships and other kinds of financial aid and for international students holding visas.

 When a student receives a tuition scholarship, the University pays tuition for the courses taken by that student.
 In the case where an Incomplete converts to a No Credit, the University has paid for tuition for a course that was not completed.
 Furthermore, when the student drops below the required number of registered courses, the student has violated the conditions outlined in the terms and conditions for acceptance of tuition scholarship (which is signed by the student).
-Students receiving tuition scholarships should be aware that the University will seek repayment of tuition for the semester that for which Incomplete courses turned into No Credit courses.
+Students receiving tuition scholarships should be aware that the University will seek repayment of tuition for the semester for which Incomplete courses turned into No Credit courses.
 Students in that situation cannot be funded further by the University until that situation is rectified by repayment.
 Students with a No Credit or Withdraw that did not occur for a course paid for by a tuition scholarship may qualify for consideration for University funding.

-Although a student may be given up to six months to convert and Incomplete to a regular grade, that does not obligate the Graduate School to fund the student.
-For example, a student given an Incomplete for spring semester must convert that to a grade before an offer of funding can be made for the following fall semester.
+Although a student may be given up to six months to convert an Incomplete to a regular grade, that does not obligate the Graduate School to fund the student.
+For example, a student given an Incomplete for the spring semester must convert that to a grade before an offer of funding can be made for the following fall semester.

-Financial aid: Graduate students who receive federal or state aid may lose these benefits if they take Incompletes.
+Graduate students who receive federal or state aid may lose these benefits if they take Incompletes.
 See the Graduate Academic Progress Charts for information on the required number of completed credits per graduate level per semester.

-International students: Student visas require that students are registered as full-time, so Withdrawn courses usually signal registration that fell below full-time status.
+Student visas require that students are registered as full-time, so Withdrawn courses usually signal registration that fell below full-time status.

 In instances where graduate students are not assigned a grade for a graduate-level course at the end of the University’s grade submission deadline, the students in these courses will be automatically assigned an Incomplete (I) grade.
 In accordance with the Incomplete Grades policy above, Incomplete grades that are unresolved or not extended will then convert to a No Credit grade after one semester.[ top ]